crystal-community/icr/README.md

 ## Commands and special locals

 * `paste` - enables paste mode
 * `debug` - toggles debug mode off and on.
-In debug mode icr will print the code before executing it.
+In debug mode icr will print the code before executing it
 * `quit` or `exit` - exits current interactive console
-* `reset` - clear out all of the accumulated commands.
+* `reset` - clears out all of the accumulated commands
 * `__` - holds the result of the last expression.
 Example:

 ```crystal